mcne65/TicketViewer/README.md

 ### `node app.js`

-Then proceed back to the main directory
+Then open a new terminal back to the same main directory

 ### `cd ..`